Sprocket set for 3 and 5 speed...

 Brompton part number: 9024179

-The older steel Sturmey Archer hubs use the supplier spacer, the newer alloy hubs do not
+The older steel Sturmey Archer hubs use the supplier no longer supplied with this part, the newer alloy hubs do not

 The installation sequence is the same for the 13T and 14T sprockets